 There are lots of things I look at when I review my portfolio.
 One of my favourite things is the yield at cost of my holdings.
 As a dividend investor I find that it keeps me grounded and focused on what matters over the long-term.
 Is this a silly mental trick?
 Perhaps.
 Do silly mental tricks change our behaviour over time?
 I believe they do.

 Before delving into my convoluted mind we can start with a definition.
 The dividend yield is a measure of how much an investor can expect to receive in dividends at the current price if the dividend is maintained.
-We calculate a dividend yield by dividing the current share price by the dividends paid during the last year.
+We calculate a dividend yield by dividing the dividend paid over the last year by the current share price.
 If a share is trading at $20 and paid a $1 dividend the yield is 5%.

 The yield at cost ignores the current price and instead looks at the cost basis.
 If you purchased the same share at $10 that paid a dividend of $1 the yield at cost is 10%.
 Why does this matter?
 That is a good question.
 Many people will argue it doesn’t.
 They will say that what matters is the current yield because that can be compared to other investment options.